marcosgabarda/django-snitch/docs/guide/cool-down.rst

     Default: ``1``

     It handles the number of notifications that have to be sent in order to stop the sending.
-This can be an int, a callable that returns an integer number or a string and receives an argument.
-If it's a string, it should reference a method in the handler.
+This can be an int, a callable that returns an integer number or a string and receives two arguments, and ``snitch.EventHandler`` and a ``receiver`` as a Django Model.
+If it's a string, it should reference a method in the handler with and argument, the ``receiver`` .

 ``cool_down_time``
     Default: ``0``

     It handles the number of seconds to wait until the notifications will be send again.
-This can be an int, a callable that returns an integer number or a string and receives an argument.
-If it's a string, it should reference a method in the handler.
+This can be an int, a callable that returns an integer number or a string and receives two arguments, and ``snitch.EventHandler`` and a ``receiver`` as a Django Model.
+If it's a string, it should reference a method in the handler with and argument, the ``receiver`` .

 ``cool_down_cache_alias``
     Default: ``default``